 22. One cup of low-fat cottage cheese with one cup of blueberries and a slice of white toast with one tablespoon of honey

 Ok, I will admit I do not like cottage cheese.
-However, I know many of you do so I included it.
-The toast and honey provide the energy and the cottage cheese provides vital proteins and fats.
+However, I know many of you do, so I included it.
+The toast and honey provide energy, and the cottage cheese provides vital proteins and fats.